 Inspiring worship

-Each of our congregations has its own minister responsible for worship and pastoral care.
-The Staff Leadership team consists of:
+Each of our congregations has its own minister responsible for worship and pastoral care:

 Deepening faith